Ford recalls vehicles over instrument panel malfunction

 Is your vehicle part of this recall?

-More than 2,600 vehicles are being recalled because of this Ford seat belt issue.
-To do a Ford recall check, use MotorSafety’s free vehicle lookup tool.
+More than 25,000 vehicles are included in this Ford Mustang recall.
+To see if your car is affected, run a Ford recall check using MotorSafety’s free vehicle lookup tool.

 Recall summary